 Engelbert Humperdinck became famous almost “overnight” in 1893 with his opera Hansel and Gretel.
-The premiere of the fairy-tale opera, which is still widely performed today, was conducted by the 29-year-old Richard Strauss.
+The premiere of the fairy-tale opera, which is still widely performed today, was conducted by the 29-year-old Richard Strauss (who himself wrote 15 operas in total).
 Within a very short time, Hansel and Gretel was staged at all the world’s major opera houses.

 Humperdinck’s later operas lagged behind this great success.
 Humperdinck, a great admirer of Wagner, wrote many more stage works, especially – as with Hansel and Gretel – fairy-tale operas.

 In this list you will find all of Engelbert Humperdinck’s operas, including year and place of premiere.

 |Hänsel und Gretel||1893, Weimar|

 |Die sieben Geislein||1895, Berlin|

 |Königskinder||1897, Munich (as melodrama); 1910, New York (as fairy tale opera)|